salemove/goharvest/README.md

 * `kafka_topic` column specifies an arbitrary topic name, which may differ among records.
 * `kafka_key` is a mandatory `string` key.
 Each record must be published with a specified key, which will affect its placement among the topic's partitions.
-* `kafka_value` is an optional `string` value.
+* `kafka_value` is an optional `binary` value.
 If unspecified, the record will be published with a `nil` value, allowing it to be used as a compaction tombstone.
 * `kafka_header_keys` and `kafka_header_values` are arrays that specify the keys and values of record headers.
 When used each element in `kafka_header_keys` corresponds to an element in `kafka_header_values` at the same index.
 If not using headers, set both arrays to empty.

 > **Note**: **Writing outbox records should be performed in the same transaction as other related database updates.** Otherwise, messaging will not be atomic — the updates may be stably persisted while the message might be lost, and *vice versa*.